Abbeygreen Church: Congregations in Lesmahagow and the surrounding area involved in the Disruption and history of Abbeygreen

 Lesmahagow Parish was one of only two parishes in the Church of Scotland Presbytery of Lanark which were directly involved in the Disruption, the other being St. Leonard's of Lanark under Rev. Thomas Stark.
 Other presbyterian congregations in the area became involved in the events around the disruption and in the history of Abbeygreen Church and these are discussed here in their relationships to Abbeygreen prior to the disruption.

-This section of the article relates specifically to the churches and congregations directly involved in the history of the formation of Abbeygreen Church as it is today.
+This section relates to the churches and congregations directly involved in the history of the formation of Abbeygreen Church as it is today.
 There are other Christian congregations in Lesmahagow and surrounding area: Notably one of the Scottish Open Brethren, namely the Hope Hall, who meet and worship in the village.
-The Hope Hall have close links with Abbeygreen as they share a common understanding of the Word of God and the basis of the Christian faith.
-Abbeygreen being Presbyterian in persuasion, rather than congregational in outlook retain an informal relationship with the Hope Hall for mutual support of the Christian witness in Lesmahagow.
+Sharing a common understanding of the word of God and the basis for the Christian faith, the Hope Hall and Abbeygreen have a close relationship.
+Abbeygreen being presbyterian rather than congregational in outlook retains an informal relationship with the Hope Hall for mutual support of the Christian witness in Lesmahagow.